Ivan the Terrible, Part I

 The total runtime of Ivan the Terrible, Part I is 95 minutes (1h 35m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 7.3/10, and global collection metrics, Ivan the Terrible, Part I stands as a successful venture for the creators.
-It remains an essential piece of the 1944 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 7.3/10, and global performance metrics, Ivan the Terrible, Part I is classified as a HIT.
+It remains an essential part of the 1944 cinematic calendar.

 Frequently Asked Questions